FRANK0BAN/Password-Generator/README.md

 Nice to see you here!

 This is a public repository where I encourage you to comment on my project.
 I'm not going to lie, this is my first serious project that I have completed for the time being.
-I am a beginner programmer so please be understanding about the code :)
+I am a beginner programmer so please be understanding about the code :) - For example, not using grid placement.

 ## Author